tyronewilson/dockercloud-haproxy/README.md

 ## Version

 The availabe version can be found here: https://hub.docker.com/r/dockercloud/haproxy/tags/
- - `latest` is buit againt master brach
+ - `latest` is buit against master brach
- - `staging` is built againt staging branch
+ - `staging` is built against staging branch
- - `x.x.x` is built againt git tags on github
+ - `x.x.x` is built against git tags on github

 **Attention** : Please **ALWAYS** use a specific image tag that works for you. **DO NOT** use `dockercloud/haproxy:latest` in any situation other than testing purpose.